-The question I am often asked is “How long will it be before I’m back to normal?”
+The question often asked is “How long will it be before I’m back to normal?”
 Everyone is different and during your first few treatment sessions progress is measured to see if you are “on track” and improving.
-My experience with these injuries is that most people are recovered by about six months.
+Experience with these injuries suggests that most people are recovered by about six months.

-I find the best recovery is when you individualize treatment to ensure we have the best plan for you to regain joint flexibility, strength and function as quickly and safely as possible.
-In my next article I will outline what to expect from therapy.
+The best recovery is realized when you individualize treatment to ensure the best plan to regain joint flexibility, strength and function as quickly and safely as possible.

-If you have injured your wrist you can book an appointment to see me while you are in the cast or right after the cast comes off.
-Call us at 416-925-4687 to book an appointment or contact Gareth Sneath, Registered Physiotherapist, MScCH MCPA Grad Dip Man by email at firstname.lastname@example.org
+If you have injured your wrist book an appointment with a physiotherapist while you are in the cast or right after the cast comes off.
+Call us at 416-925-4687 .